 Prior to the oral proposal defense, the written proposal requires approval by the dissertation committee.
-Each member of the committee approves the proposal by signing the Dissertation Proposal Approval: Written Document form (see Appendix F), which is then returned to the Program Coordinator.
+Each member of the committee approves the proposal by signing the Dissertation Proposal Approval: Written Document (see Appendix C) form, which is then returned to the program coordinator.
 Students must submit the proposal electronically to the dissertation committee 3 weeks before the anticipated oral proposal defense date.
-Once the full committee has signed the Dissertation Proposal Approval: Written Document form (see Appendix F), the student may schedule the oral proposal defense.
+Once the full committee has signed the Dissertation Proposal Approval: Written Document form (Appendix C), the student may schedule the oral proposal defense.
 The Nursing PhD program coordinator will assist in scheduling the oral proposal defense and arranging for the room.
 At the time of scheduling, the student will submit an executive summary of the proposal.
 All proposal defenses are conducted on campus, in person, unless special circumstances exist, and the student has received written approval from the department chairperson.
-The student must develop and utilize a PowerPoint presentation for the proposal defense.
-All proposal defenses are open to the Lienhard School of Nursing community.
-At the defense, the student will provide a power point overview of the proposed research, and answer questions presented by members of the dissertation committee and attendees.
+The student must develop and utilize the PhD in Nursing Department PowerPoint presentation format for the proposal defenses are open to the Lienhard School of Nursing community.
+At the defense, the student will provide a PowerPoint overview of the proposed research, and answer questions presented by members of the dissertation committee and attendees.